sento documentation

 All

 The benchmark was created by having 8 threads throwing each 125k (1M altogether) messages at 1 actor.
 The timing was taken for when the actor did finish processing those 1M messages.
-The messages were sent by either all tell
+The messages were sent by either all tell, ask-s, or ask to an actor whose message-box worked using a single thread (:pinned) or a dispatched message queue (:shared / dispatched) with 8 workers.

 SBCL (v2.4.1)